cmake-basis/BASIS/data/template-1.6/doc/download.rst

 Software License
 ----------------

-The BASIS software is freely available under a BSD-style open source license that is compatible with the Open Source Definition by `The Open Source Initiative`_ and contains no restrictions on use of the software.
+The <project> software is freely available under a BSD-style open source license that is compatible with the Open Source Definition by `The Open Source Initiative`_ and contains no restrictions on use of the software.
 The full `license`_ text is included with the distribution package and available online.